Tibet

 The Tibetan Empire emerged in the 7th century.
 At its height in the 9th century, the Tibetan Empire extended far beyond the Tibetan Plateau, from the Tarim Basin and Pamirs in the west, to Yunnan and Bengal in the southeast.
-It then divided into a variety of territories.
-The bulk of western and central Tibet (Ü-Tsang) was often at least nominally unified under a series of Tibetan governments in Lhasa, Shigatse, or nearby locations.
+It then collapsed and divided into a variety of territories in the 9th century after the battle of U-Yor (Chinese:伍约之战 Tibetan:དབུ་གྱོར་བཁྲུག་པ་བྱས).
+Lhasa was central part of Wu Ru (Chinese:伍如 Tibetan: དབུ་རུ), the battle of U-Yor lasted for 12 years in Wu Ru and also marked the end of Wu Ru.

 The eastern regions of Kham and Amdo often maintained a more decentralized indigenous political structure, being divided among a number of small principalities and tribal groups, while also often falling under Chinese rule; most of this area was eventually annexed into the Chinese provinces of Sichuan and Qinghai.
-The current borders of Tibet were generally established in the 18th century.
+The current borders of Tibet were generally established in the 18th century after an imperial edict from the Emperor Kangxi was published for the Imperial Stele Inscriptions of the Pacification of Tibet in 1720 AD, and Thirteen Articles for the Settlement of Qinghai Affairs were submitted to Emperor Yongzheng in 1724.

-Following the Xinhai Revolution against the Qing dynasty in 1912, Qing soldiers were disarmed and escorted out of the Tibet Area (Ü-Tsang).
-The region subsequently declared its independence in 1913, although this was not recognised by the subsequent Chinese Republican government.
-Later, Lhasa took control of the western part of Xikang.
-The region maintained its autonomy until 1951 when, following the Battle of Chamdo, Tibet was occupied and annexed by the People's Republic of China.
+Following the Xinhai Revolution against the Qing dynasty in 1912, Qing soldiers were disarmed and escorted out of Tibet, but it was constitutionally claimed by the Republic of China as the Tibet Area.
+The 13th Dalai Lama declared the region's independence in 1913, although it was neither recognised by the Chinese Republican government nor any foreign power.
+Lhasa later took control of western Xikang as well.
+Following the Chinese Communist Revolution, neighboring Qinghai established the Qinghai Province People's Government in 1950, allegiant to the newly-proclaimed People's Republic of China (PRC).

+The Tibet region maintained its autonomy until 1951 when, following the Battle of Chamdo, it was occupied and annexed by the People's Republic of China after the 14th Dalai Lama ratified the Seventeen Point Agreement on 24 October 1951.
 The Tibetan government was abolished after the failure of the 1959 Tibetan uprising.
-Today, China governs western and central Tibet as the Tibet Autonomous Region while the eastern areas are now mostly autonomous prefectures within Sichuan, Qinghai and other neighbouring provinces.
+Today, China governs Tibet as the Xizang Autonomous Region while the eastern Tibetan areas are now mostly autonomous prefectures within Qinghai, Gansu, Yunnan and Sichuan provinces.

 The Tibetan independence movement is principally led by the Tibetan diaspora.

-Human rights groups have accused the Chinese government of abuses of human rights in Tibet, including torture.
+Various human rights organizations have reported restrictions on civil liberties, including limitations on religious practices, freedom of expression, and assembly, with the Chinese government maintaining strict control over information.
+Reports on the extent of these restrictions vary, and claims of cultural suppression, including the Sinicization of Tibet, are a subject of debate among scholars and international observers.